-Project Name ID FFY 2017 Total Funding FFY 2017 Work Products and Progress FFY 2018 PL Funding FFY 2018 §5303 Funding FFY 2018 Total Funding Provision of Materials in Accessible Formats 3118 \$86,710 Support the MPO and CTPS in the production of accessible materials in pdf and html formats for posting on the Boston MPO website including meeting minutes, work scopes, memorandum, reports, and other public materials.
-Review accessibility requirements, current CTPS standards and processes and work on implementing standards within memorandum and report templates. \$73,545 \$28,505 \$102,050 Transit Data Support (formerly: Travel Operations Analyses) 4218 \$11,120 Continue to respond to data request needs. - \$15,840 \$15,840 Traffic Data Support (formerly: Travel Data Forecasts) 2718 \$8,400 Continue to respond to data request needs. \$11,142 \$4,318 \$15,460 Roadway Safety Audits 2318 \$14,520 Continue providing support to MassDOT for safety audits conducted in the Boston Region MPO. \$15,730 \$ - \$15,730 T MAPC Activities 1 1 1 Land Use Data for Transportation Modeling MAPC 10 \$77,451 Continued work in support of the operational land use allocation model including data development and analysis, documentation, and mapping products to support advanced transportation modeling. \$61,051 \$26,400 \$87,451 UPWP Support MAPC 3 \$10,000 Support in the UPWP development process and attendance at relevant meetings. \$7,000 \$3,000 \$10,000 Subregional Support Activities MAPC 2 \$187,000 Coordination and support of subregional groups including preparation of agendas, coordination with transportation agencies, review of transportation studies in subregions, and assistance in setting subregional transportation priorities. \$139,000 \$48,000 \$187,000 MPO/MAPC Liaison and Support Activities MAPC 1 \$157,000 Interagency coordination, development of work scopes and agendas, and participation in advisory and corridor committees.
-Assistance to the MPO for MPO elections and support on public participation, TIP project evaluations, and attendance at relevant meetings. \$112,000 \$48,000 \$160,000
+Project Name Q FFY 2017 Total Funding FFY 2017 Work Products and Progress FFY 2018 PL Funding FFY 2018 \$5303 Funding FFY 2018 Total Funding FFY 2018 Planned Work Products and Progress Provision of Materials in Accessible Formats 3118 \$86,710 Support the MPO and CTPS in the production of accessible materials in pdf and html formats for posting on the Boston MPO website including meeting minutes, work scopes, memorandum, reports, and other public materials.
+Review accessibility requirements, current CTPS standards and processes and work on implementing standards within memorandum and report templates. \$73,545 \$28,505 \$102,050 Tasks and work products generally remain the same from year to year; however, the level of effort varies based on the specific work products and reports that the MPO produces each year that need to be made accessible.
+Transit Data Support (formerly: Travel Operations Analyses) 4218 \$11,120 Continue to respond to data request needs. \$0 \$15,840 \$15,840 Continue to respond to data request needs.
+Traffic Data Support (formerly: Travel Data Forecasts) 2718 \$8,400 Continue to respond to data request needs. \$11,142 \$4,318 \$15,460 Continue to respond to data request needs.
+Roadway Safety Audits 2318 \$14,520 Continue providing support to MassDOT for safety audits conducted in the Boston Region MPO. \$15,730 0 \$ \$15,730 Tasks and work products generally remain the same from year to year.
+MAPC Activities Land Use Data for Transportation Modeling MAPC 10 \$77,451 Continued work in support of the operational land use allocation model including data development and analysis, documentation, and mapping products to support advanced transportation modeling. \$61,051 \$26,400 \$87,451 Tasks and work products generally remain the same from year to year.
+UPWP Support MAPC 3 \$10,000 Support in the UPWP development process and attendance at relevant meetings. \$7,000 \$3,000 \$10,000 Tasks and work products generally remain the same from year to year.
+Subregional Support Activities MAPC 2 \$187,000 Coordination and support of subregional groups including preparation of agendas, coordination with transportation agencies, review of transportation studies in subregions, and assistance in setting subregional transportation priorities. \$139,000 \$48,000 \$187,000 Tasks and work products generally remain the same from year to year.
+MPO/MAPC Liaison and Support Activities MAPC 1 \$157,000 Interagency coordination, development of work scopes and agendas, and participation in advisory and corridor committees.
+Assistance to the MPO for MPO elections and support on public participation, TIP project evaluations, and attendance at relevant meetings. \$112,000 \$48,000 \$160,000 Continue work in support of the operational land use model.